Crime in Western Australia

 Crime in Western Australia is tackled by the Western Australia Police and the Western Australian legal system.

 History

 Massacres of indigenous Australians

 A number of massacres of Aboriginal Australians, some as part of the frontier wars, occurred from the 1830s until well into the 20th century.
 Few of the perpetrators were ever brought to justice.

 Bushrangers

 The colony had its share of bushrangers in the 19th century, the most well-known of whom was "Moondyne Joe".

+Death Penalty

+Capital punishment in Western Australia was formally removed from the statutes of the state with the passage of the Acts Amendment (Abolition of Capital Punishment) Act 1984.
+Premier Brian Burke later called this his "proudest achievement".

+Western Australia was the second last state in which capital punishment was legal.

 Crime statistics

-2003-2004
+2003–2004

 Western Australia recorded lower rates than most other states in Australia for violent offences, but had the highest rate of burglary.
 In 2003 the prison population increased by 3.4% with a similar increase in 2004.

 2007–2008

 84 homicides, 3,903 sexual assaults, 22,708 assaults and 1,849 robberies were recorded, with a total of 33,890 offences against the person.

 39,482 incidents of burglary and 82,963 incidents of theft were recorded, with a total of 177,846 offences against property.